 - ¼ teaspoon freshly ground black pepper more or less to taste

 - 1 14-ounce can artichoke hearts drained

-- fresh parsley or basil chopped, for garnish
+- chopped fresh parsley or chopped fresh basil, for garnish

 Number of total servings shown is approximate.
 Actual number of servings will depend on your preferred portion sizes.